What is Quality Matters?

 The Applying the Quality Matters Rubric (APPQMR) Workshop introduces participants to the Quality Matters (QM) process and rubric.
 The facilitator will present information about the rubric and peer review process and guide participants through a series of activities designed to promote understanding of the quality standards and to give hands-on experience in applying these standards to the review of an online/blended course.
 Upon successful completion of the workshop, faculty will be eligible to participate in Peer Reviewer Certification training, online from Quality Matters.

 TWU Peer Review Program

 The Office of Teaching and Learning with Technology sponsors a voluntary collegial peer review process based on the Quality Matters standards and procedures.
-Through TWU's QM Coordinator, TWU locally manages an official Peer Review Program with the goal of increasing the number of nationally recognized QM certified courses at the institution.
+Instructors who successful complete the official peer review process earn QM certification for the reviewed course, a nationally recognized achievement.
+The recognition expires after 5 years.

-Applications are continuously accepted for course reviews.
 Official reviews are conducted by trained and qualified peer reviewers.
-Application for review is not a guarantee of review.
 A limited number of reviews will be conducted each academic year.
 Reviews will be distributed among programs and departments.
-Eligible faculty are required to have successfully completed the Applying the Quality Matters Rubric workshop.
-Additional weight will be given to faculty who have completed Peer Reviewer Certification and further faculty development through the Office of Teaching and Learning with Technology.
+Instructors are required to successfully complete the Applying the Quality Matters Rubric workshop before applying for an official review.

 - GOV 2023: Texas Government, Dr. Jennifer Danley-Scott